pipelinelabo/datalaiq-wiki/search/packet/packet.md

 <!---
 ### ICS-specific protocols

-Gravwell includes basic protocol crackers for Modbus, Ethernet/IP, and CIP.
+DatalaiQ includes basic protocol crackers for Modbus, Ethernet/IP, and CIP.
 Due to the complexity of Ethernet/IP and CIP, only basic decoding is available, but this can still help establish baselines and detect anomalies.

 | Packet type | Field | Operators | Example
 |-----|-------|-----------|---------